POLY FOAM (PolyFoam) Concrete Lifting

 Advantages of Mud-Jacking Grout for Use in Slab Leveling White Paper

-The traditional method of concrete repair in NJ and nationwide for sinking concrete with it’s 80 year history it has been the time proven method known as Mudjacking, the only way to raise concrete without the unknown history of Poly leveling, or Polyurethane foam concrete raising and void filling.
+The traditional method of concrete repair in NJ and nationwide for sinking concrete, with its over 80-year history, has been mudjacking.
+This is the only way to raise concrete without the unknown history of poly leveling or Polyurethane foam concrete raising and void filling.

 Poly-Isocyanate, the chemical name for poly foam is a two-part product consisting of a part A and part B. When mixed there is a chemical reaction.
 This reaction is known to off gas and generate heat.
 This poly foam product which has been used for concrete raising has a history of flammability and self-combustion.
 There are documented cases in which these poly foam fires have resulted in health-related lawsuits and the National Institute of Safety and Health, NIOSH, requires the use of a respirator and gloves along with skin and face protection.
 The CDC has stated that poly foam has a history of reactions including death.